Select a category Close

 Sources: Glassdoor, Jobber.ro

-I can certainly make the conclusion that it’s more financially efficient for companies to do software development in Romania than in the United States.
-Moreover, Romanian developers are better at many sought-after technologies, hence the higher quality of software that they build.
-In case you’re up for recruiting middle, senior, lead and other IT professionals from Romania, our company Alcor is here to assist you.
+In conclusion, doing software development in Romania is more cost-efficient compared to the United States.
+Moreover, Romanian developers are better at many sought-after technologies, hence the higher quality of software they build.
+If you’re up for recruiting senior, lead, and C-level IT professionals from Romania, our company Alcor is here to assist you.

 What You Should Consider to Hire Romanian Developers